 MA in Latin American Studies (LAS MA)

 The Master of Arts in Latin American Studies (LAS) prepares students for work in the private sector, government, policy and research think tanks, non-governmental organizations, international institutions, and education.
-It is a versatile and rigorous two-year program that provides students with an interdisciplinary understanding of the regional context, languages, dynamics, and issues in Latin America today.
-The program exposes students to a range of facets of Latin America and provides them with in-depth training in chosen issue areas.
-Applicants should have a bachelor’s degree in the Humanities or the Social Sciences that includes study of the Latin American region.
+It is a versatile and rigorous one-year program that provides students with an interdisciplinary understanding of the regional context, languages, dynamics, and issues in Latin America today.

-The MA in Latin American Studies requires a total of 48 credits divided among core (8 credits), issue area (28 credits), and study abroad (12 credits),
+The MA in Latin American Studies requires a total of 32 credits divided among core (8 credits) and LAS electives (24 credits).

 Students must demonstrate a high level of competence in either Spanish or Portuguese, including the capability to read, write, and speak the language with sufficient proficiency to understand and be understood.
 Competence in the foreign language of the students’ choosing is determined by examination by BU language instructors.
 Students must pass this examination in order to complete the degree.